Find Trade Colleges

 Twin Falls, ID

-Our 2023 rankings named College of Southern Idaho the most popular school in Idaho for allied health professions students working on their associate degree.
-Located in the town of Twin Falls, College of Southern Idaho is a public school with a medium-sized student population.
+Our analysis found College of Southern Idaho to be the most popular school for allied health professions students who want to pursue a associate degree in Idaho.
+Located in the town of Twin Falls, College of Southern Idaho is a public college with a medium-sized student population.

 Women make up 82% of the allied health majors at the school.